AndroidPillars/JavaScript/README.md

 - Variable that hold multiple values.

-# Using Single Data Types

 ```ruby
 const mArrayNames = new Array('Android', 'Flutter', 'iOS', 'ReactNative');

 console.log(mArrayNames);
 ```

-# Using different Data Types

 - JavaScript is not a Statically typed Language.